ubports/locationd/docs/architecture.md

    Session creation is subject to security mediation and contextual prompting.

- - `Update`: An update is a timestamped entity to a certain type of data.
+ - `Update`: An update is a timestamped entity containing a location, heading or velocity.

  - [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System): The coordinate system that is used throughout the entire location subsystem.